 Posted by marilynch

-How to help: Bikes, gear, skills for youth and others without
+How to help: Bikes, gear, skills, support for youth and others without

 Think that’s not too common in Monterey County?
 Think again!

-- Interim, Inc. Interim would love to have good used bikes for use by Interim residents.
+- Interim, Inc. Interim would love to have good used bikes for use by Interim residents, as well as bike locks and helmets.
+If the bike you have to donate needs some maintenance, contact Gears 4 Good, and ask that after they fix up the bike, they pass it along to Interim.
+(Gears 4 Good has provided numerous bikes to Interim.)
 Interim provides affordable housing and support for adults with mental illness.
 Interim’s residents are all low-income adults with psychiatric disabilities.
 Many don’t drive or don’t have cars, so they use bikes to get to the store, to work, to doctor appointments, and to visit friends.
 Phone Susan Alnes, the Development and Communications Director at 831-646-2220, ext.
 306 with questions or to make arrangements to drop off bicycles.

-- Safe Place for Youth needs a used or new bicycle parking rack!
-Contact Gary (831/373-4421).
-They would also like to offer the youth they serve an occasional small group bicycle ride accompanied by Safe Place staff and experienced local cyclists (perhaps a rotation from among our local bike clubs’ members).
-Safe Place youth would further benefit from “how to change a flat” and similar basic bike maintenance instruction.
+- Safe Place for Youth needs a used or new bicycle parking rack, and would also appreciate donations of new bike helmets, locks, and lights .
 Contact Vincent Delgado, co-director of Safe Place, with your questions, ideas, and offers to help; by email – vincent AT chservices DOT org – or by phone, 831-373-4421.
-You may also wish to donate a new helmet, since they are required by CA law for minors (under 18) and most Safe Place youth are without the means to purchase one.
 For history, see 2010 Weekly story below.

 - Rancho Cielo Youth Campus.
-Click here to read about Luciano Rodriguez’s progress with bringing bicycling to Monterey County’s underserved and at-risk youth at Rancho Cielo, and what help is still needed.
+Click here to read about Luciano Rodriguez’s progress with bringing bicycling to youth at Monterey County’s Rancho Cielo, and what help is still needed.

 Don’t have a bike or gear to donate?
 You can still help.